 There are specific responsibilities of the FSU Faculty Advisor and the Academic Advisor for International Exchange (faculty member initiating exchange at Florida State University as well as the counterpart at the partner university) throughout the exchange including a commitment to promote the exchange and to support inbound and outbound students.
 In addition, the Chair of the participating FSU department and the Dean of the participating FSU College agree to support the exchange and its terms.
 The Division of Academic Affairs reviews the numbers of inbound and outbound students per exchange annually, and makes recommendations accordingly.

-Faculty members interested in initiating reciprocal student exchange agreements are invited to meet with the Program Director, Global Pathways Certificate and Exchanges to discuss the procedures and support for establishing an agreement.
+Faculty members interested in initiating reciprocal student exchange agreements are invited to meet with the Program Director, FSU International Initiatives to discuss the procedures and support for establishing an agreement.
 Together, they will complete the “Application of Intent to Establish an International Exchange Agreement.”
 To be determined are: